MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-audio-conferencing-in-teams.md

  2. Select **Voice** > **Phone numbers**.
  3. Select the phone number, and click **Assign**.

-For more details, see [Change the phone numbers on your audio conferencing bridge](change-the-phone-numbers-on-your-audio-conferencing-bridge.md).
+For more details, see [Change the phone numbers on your Audio Conferencing bridge](change-the-phone-numbers-on-your-audio-conferencing-bridge.md).

 ## Step 5: Set the default and alternate languages for a conferencing bridge
 <a name="__top"> </a>